Your Countdown to Retirement Checklist: 10 Tips to Be Ready for Blast Off!

 Deciding what you want to do after work should be an important part of your retirement planning process.

-Volunteering, spending time with grandchildren, travel and – believe it or not – starting a new career are all popular options for what to do in retirement.
+Volunteering, spending time with grandchildren, travel and – believe it or not – starting a new career are all popular options for spending time in retirement.
+Here are 120 ideas for what to do in retirement.

 Your retirement security hinges on how much income you’ll need and how well you’ll be able to supply it.
 Some retirees move into this next phase of life only to learn that their needs exceed what they’d planned for.
 That means scaling back in a big way, and it can put a big damper on the lifestyle that you’d hoped for.

-Some people prefer to go it alone, and that’s perfectly fine.
-But talking with a retirement financial planner at least once can help you understand all of the options that are available to you.
-You probably know how to manage your 401(k) or IRA.
-But an expert often has suggestions that can help you improve.
+Some people prefer to go it alone, and that’s great.
+But, talking with a retirement financial planner at least once can give you some reassurances that you really do have it all figured out.
+An expert often has suggestions that can help you improve.
 Here are some of the most common mistakes that a professional adviser finds in a typical retirement plan:

 - Lacking a solid goal